EmiLoKiJu/hello-react-front-end/README.md

 ### Prerequisites

 In order to run this project you need:
-- Ruby 3.0.1 or above
-- Ruby on rails 7.0.8 or above
 - node and yarn installed on your system.
 - npx version 7.1.0 or later.